Dev5401/dsa-daily/progress.md

 - Applied the sliding window / two-pointer approach to maximize profit.
 - Learned to track min price so far and update max profit at each step.
 - Time Complexity: O(n), Space Complexity: O(1)

+---

+### 📅 Day 6 - June 19, 2025

+✅ Problem: Remove Duplicates from Sorted Array

+🗒️ Notes:

+- Practiced modifying arrays in-place using the two-pointer technique.
+- Learned how to overwrite duplicates by tracking unique elements with one pointer while scanning with another.
+- Ensured no extra space was used as per constraints.
+- Time Complexity: O(n), Space Complexity: O(1)